zhaime/zoehaime/content/publication/journal-article/index.md

 title: "A systematic review of PTSD to the experience of psychosis: prevalence and associated factors"
 authors:
 - admin
-- Georgie Buswell
-- Brynmor Lloyd-Evans
-- Jo Billings
 date: "2021-07-01T00:00:00Z"
 doi: "https://doi.org/10.1186/s12888-020-02999-x"
-RESEARCH ARTICLE Open Access A systematic review of PTSD to the experience of psychosis: prevalence and associated factors

 # Schedule page publish date (NOT publication's date).
 publishDate: "2021-07-01T00:00:00Z"